Beta-et/pdf_to_word/README.md

 > The program will run with a flet ui based interface for simplicity and human interaction, simply pick the file from the directory, and it'll do the rest

+> The app will open up an interactive window with converted image file for manual header and footer selection.

 >  Final outputs will be stored in `word` directory of the program's root